-Before this feature spirals off into an inescapable whole of comic references, here is our list of eight great superhero games you can play on PC.
-That’s enough super-powered goodness to keep you happy until the next blockbuster lands.
+Before this feature spirals off into an inescapable whole of comic references, here is our list of the best superhero games you can play on PC, including two of the best Batman games.
+That should be enough super-powered goodness to keep you happy until the next blockbuster lands.
+And the best PC games are super in their own right, too.

 The best superhero games are: